UedaTakeyuki/devicePSNhExample/examples/RPi/bad_example/README.md

 Running application main logic!
 ```

+Look at the **fourth** and **fifth** lines from the **bottom**.
 A string that looks like PSN and a file path to get it appeared.
 I won't go into detail here (I don't think I should explain how to do this), but the **file path can be easily spoofed**, so a malicious therd party can spoof the correct PSN to fool this check.